 - Right to Equal Treatment - Residents have the right to equal treatment in nursing homes.
 This right is often meant to ensure equal treatment for residents receiving Medicare, Medicaid, or state health care funding.

-- Right to Refuse Care - Residents have the right to refuse treatment in many circumstances, despite their medical conditions or family and staff wishes.
+- Right to Refuse Care - Residents can refuse medical care and treatment in many circumstances, despite their medical conditions or family and staff wishes.

 - Right to Privacy - Residents have a right to privacy in their space and communications with family members and other visitors.

 - Right to File Grievances - Residents have the right to file grievances.
 They also have the right to be free of retaliation for filing grievances.

 - Right to Medical Records - Residents can review their medical records.